 Dry mouth | Reduced saliva production, resulting in a dry sensation in the mouth |

-Table: THC Products and Consumption Methods
+Table: THC products and application methods

-Product | Consumption Method |
+Product | Application Method |

 ---|---|